sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

 The ConfigDBConnector class inherits the enhanced SonicV2Connector class.
 The API's here will be enhanced to loop through all the redis clients for various operations like get/set/mod/delete.
 An additional parameter "namespace" is added to ConfigDBConnector API's

-The "namespace" argument is the namespace instance ID and will take the following values
-	* "default", it connects to the default instances of "db_name".
-	* <0...n>, any value between 0 and n, it connects to "db_name" instance in that namespace as per the INCLUDES
-	* "all", it connects to all "db_name" databases both default and in all namespaces added in INCLUDES.
+    """
+    Connect to the DB instance specified by the namespace parameter in database_config.json file. if namespace="default", it connects to the default instance of "db_name". if namespace=<asic0,asic1 ...asicn>, it connects to "db_name" instance in that namespace. if namespace="all", it connects to the default instance of "db_name" + in all namespaces.
+    """

 The changes to ConfigDBConnector is made in such a way that, if we don't pass any arguments in connect(), the current behaviour of connecting to the default DB instances will be maintained.
 The use_unix_socket_path is set to True by default.